Erastuskanyatta/Website-vs-Web-app/index.md

 1. `Security`- All organizations should know about security dangers with their applications.
 Web applications ensure sites and programs are secure since they are designed with more privacy and a high level of security.

-2. `Convenient to access`- End-users can access them from any device at any time.
+ 2.  ``Easy to use`` – End users can access them from any device at any time.

-3. Easy data access as they are used in both mobile devices and desktops.
+3. Data access is simple because they are used on both mobile and desktop computers.

-### The main distinctions between a website and a web application
+### Distinctions between a website and a web application

 #### 1. The user's interaction